raspberrypilearning/tell-a-story/en/step_1.md

 ## What you will make

-In this project, you'll learn how to create your own webpage to tell a story, joke, or poem.
+Learn how to create your own webpage to tell a story, joke, or poem.

 --- no-print ---
 Scroll down to see the punch line!